-- 1. The smallest unit is the smallest decimal used in the data.
-For example if we have data of the form (2.84, 1.34, 3.09,....) the smallest unit is 0.01. whereas the smallest unit of integer values like (5, 2, 4, , ...) is 1. - 2.
-In example 1.2.2 to group the data we use a set of intervals, called class intervals. - 3.
-The width (w) is the distance from the lower or upper limit of one class interval to the same limit of the next class interval. - 4.
-Let we denote the lower limit and upper limit of the class interval by L and U, that is the first class is L1-U1, the second class is L2-U2 ... - 5.
+- 1. In example 1.2.2 to group the data we use a set of intervals, called class intervals. - 2.
+The width (w) is the distance from the lower or upper limit of one class interval to the same limit of the next class interval. - 3.
+Let we denote the lower limit and upper limit of the class interval by L and U, that is the first class is L1-U1, the second class is L2-U2 ... - 4.
 To find the class intervals we use the following relationship